Tova Berlinski: Work

 Originally, Berlinski's paintings were full of light and colors.
 In the early period of her work, the artist was fascinated by colorful children's drawings, later she created colorful abstractions and landscapes.
 Over time, figurative motifs appeared in the artist's work.

 Her paintings from the 1960s and 1970s show the influence of the past in Oświęcim, which the artist remembered as a beautiful city and as a memory of the idyllic landscape of her childhood.
 These paintings represent an abstract style with contrasting colors and black outlines.
-There are also blurred figures in the paintings from this period, which indicate family members who died in the Holocaust.
+There are also blurred figures in the paintings from this period, which indicate family members who were murdered in the Holocaust.

 However, it was not until the 1970s that the artist began to deal directly with the issue of the Holocaust.
 Her paintings became more and more abstract and larger areas of color appeared in them.
 In the 1970s, the colors became more moderate and monochrome, but the patches of color grew and spread over the entire surface of the painting.
 Berlinski often painted closed windows and the views visible through closed shutters.

 Later Israeli landscapes with tall cypresses and rocks evoke the impression of austerity and emptiness.
 Empty chairs are presented in minimalist still lifes.
 In portraits, family members appear with blurred and fading features or faces that fade into geometric patterns – this is a reflection of the loss of the portrayed.
 Later, the main motif of Berlinski's paintings became dark, often black flowers, often dedicated to parents and siblings murdered in Auschwitz.

 Berlinski exhibited her works in among other places Israel, Great Britain, the United States, and the Netherlands.
 In January 2006, for the first time in Poland, her works were presented in an exhibition titled "About love and death" at the Arsenał Municipal Gallery in Poznań.
-In the same year, they were also presented at the Auschwitz Jewish Center in Oświęcim and at the Center for Jewish Culture in Krakow.
+In the same year, they were also presented at the Auschwitz Jewish Center in Oświęcim and at the Center for Jewish Culture in Kraków.

 In 2006, Berlinski donated one of her works to the Auschwitz-Birkenau Museum.
 This is an untitled image of a single gray flower in a glass vase.
 The composition, 100 x 70 cm, in gray and black tones, was made on paper in a mixed technique.
 A year later, the artist donated two paintings to the collection of the Auschwitz Jewish Center in Oświęcim.